rocketacademy/marketing-website/src/pages/index.md

 curriculum:
   smalltext: 🚀 Q&A with Industry Experts
   heading: Curriculum designed by industry experts
-  subheading: Our concept-focused courses are designed to support students at
+  subheading: Our concept-focused coding bootcamp courses are designed to support
-    every level as they progress as professional programmers.
+    students at every level as they progress as professional programmers.
   image:
     alt: class screenshot
     image: /img/homepage/class-screenshot.png